Mieschendahl/EasyPrompting/README.md

 EasyPrompting provides two main entry points:
 - `easy_prompting` which contains the core architecture
-- `easy_prompting.prebuilt` which additionally contains auxilary architecture for convinience in common use cases
+- `easy_prompting.prebuilt` which additionally contains auxilary architecture for convinience for common use cases

 ### Core Architecture